Piwigo/Piwigo/include/smarty/docs/programmers/advanced-features/advanced-features-template-inheritance.md

     you can define the whole template inheritance tree in the PHP script when you are calling [`fetch()`](#api.fetch) or
     [`display()`](#api.display) with the `extends:` template resource
     type.
-The later provides even more flexibillity.
+The later provides even more flexibility.

 > **Note**
 >